 We are convinced that the spiritual basis of human experience is tied up with the individual’s connection to the broader community.
 It is in relating individual values to communal ones which lies at the heart of an educational experience which leads to lives of meaning and purpose.

 Current efforts supported by the chaplaincy includes:

-- worship services
+• worship and prayer services

-- spiritual music
+• spiritual music

-- observance of holy days
+• observance of holy days

-- experiences of prayer and meditation and movement
+• experiences of meditation and mindfulness

-- internships in spiritual vocation & information on graduate theological education
+• internships in spiritual vocation & information on graduate theological education